MichaelCrawley1/metallicaTourProject/README.md

 Other developers will come up with their own individual ways in using these powerful techniques.
 However, I work like this to keep the HTML semantic.
 Alternatively, if you do grid at overall site layout stage with rows and columns then you will have to flatten the HTML to get the grid to do what you were aiming for.
 'Sub-grid' is currently being developed to solve this issue, but it will take time for all the browsers to implement this.

-Until then in my humble opinion it should be one grid in row form for the whole site top to bottom, then within each row another grid this time with columns and rows set up.
+Until then, in my humble opinion, it should be one grid in row form for the whole site top to bottom, then within each row another grid this time with columns and rows set up.
 Resulting a tight, responsive layout structure while maintaining that important semantic HTML.

 <br/>

 #### Event Propagation

 <br/>
 Traversing up and down the Document Object Model (DOM) with the event object almost seemed like, 'cheating' when I learned this.
 I could manipulate the DOM with javascript before I knew this technique, however, this makes everything so much easier.
-In this example of how easy this makes DOM manipulation to be, is that you can even access the **wrong** element but bubble up or down to the correct element and manipulate the DOM from there.
+In this example of how easy this makes DOM manipulation to be, is that you can even access the, '**wrong**' element but bubble up or down to the correct element and manipulate the DOM from there.

 Which see;